Denver Personal Injury Attorney

 There are also “statutory” damages that can be awarded to a plaintiff if the defendant has violated a specific statute related to damages (such as a statute regulating the unfair delay of an insurance payment).

 You must partner with an experienced wrongful death attorney in CO to ensure that you recover the full amount of damages you rightfully deserve.

 Contact a Denver Wrongful Death Lawyer for a Free Consultation!

 If your family lost a loved one because of a negligent or reckless person, company, or arm of the government, you should not delay in speaking to an experienced Denver wrongful death lawyer at Springer & Steinberg about your right to pursue compensation.

-In addition to risking dismissal of your case on the grounds of untimeliness, a delay in seeking counsel can also result in a reduction of compensation due to the spoliation of evidence.
+In addition to risking dismissal of your case on the grounds of untimeliness, a delay in seeking counsel from a personal injury attorney can also result in a reduction of compensation due to the spoliation of evidence.
 Unfortunately, accident scenes can change over time, and witnesses’ memory can fade.
 Unless critical evidence and statements are preserved early on, it can be difficult to prove a case in court later.